Iran University of Medical Sciences • Journals

 Human intervention studies

-Requires prospective registration of interventional trials in recognised registries, clear reporting of identifiers in submissions, and timely reporting of results regardless of study outcome.
+Requires prospective registration of interventional trials in recognised registries and clear reporting of identifiers in submissions.

-• Reporting trial IDs in the abstract and methods section
+• Reporting trial IDs in abstract and methods

 Image integrity & figure preparation

-Explains how images, including clinical photographs and scientific figures, must be captured, processed and presented so that they accurately reflect the underlying data.
+Explains how images and scientific figures must be captured, processed and presented accurately.

 Image manipulation & originals